-

 English Language Assistant posts are on offer within the primary/secondary education system in France as part of the Franco-Irish Language Assistant scheme.
 The programme is open to Irish nationals aged 20 to 35.
 See the CIEP website for further details.

-Assistants normally do not work more than 12 hours per week.
+Assistants normally do not work more than 12 hours per week alongside an English language teacher.
 The function of the English Language Assistant is to help the pupils to see the foreign language as a living language of millions of people rather than as a "school language".
 The basic duties of an Assistant are:

-The Department of Education and Skill's website has more general details on the Language Assistant Scheme between Ireland and France (and four other EU countries).
+The Department of Education and Skill's website has more general details on the Language Assistant Scheme between Ireland and France (and five other EU countries).
+More specific information on the programme in France is available here.